-- Getting Care at an Academic Medical Center

-- A Multidisciplinary
+- A Multidisciplinary Medical Team

-Medical Team

 - Caregiving in the Hospital

 - Caregiving in the Clinic

+- What Are Clinical Trials?

-Tasks of Caregiving in the Hospital and Clinic
+Chapter 4 Tasks of Caregiving in the Hospital and Clinic

 As a family caregiver, your critical role isn't limited to the home.
 You are also an important part of your loved one's care when he or she is visiting the doctor in clinic or is receiving care in the hospital.
 This chapter will review the roles of certain staff and doctors, explain what goes on in the hospital and clinic, and provide helpful tools to giving care in these settings.